 BBC interviews should be well mannered and courteous.
 They may be searching, sharp, sceptical, informed and to the point - but not partial, discourteous or emotionally attached to one side of an argument.
-They should not be aggressive, hectoring or rude, whatever the provocation.
+They may be challenging but not aggressive, hectoring or rude, whatever the provocation.
 Interviewees should be given a fair chance to set out their full response to the questions (see Chapter 13).

-Respect for our Diverse Audiences in the U.K....
+Respect for our Diverse Audiences in the UK